001samir100/react-playground/README.md

 All practise codes will be upload here for my further use if incase necessary.

+## Always use .env file when TOKEN or KEYS need to used.
+###`.env`
+It prevents sensitive data like KEYS from being accessed directly.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).